Zakaria-Ben/DeXMS-service/README.md

 ``docker build -t="dexms_service:1.0" .``

-In order to start the container
+In order to start the container (assumes Tomcat is using port 8080)

 ``docker run -p 8080:8080 dexms_service:1.0``